aiprit/Survival/README.md

 Data (non Java) files needed: all the images in images folder

 How to play the game: WASD for controls, There are 2 levels.
-Main mechanics involved moving around and eating smaller things while avoiding the bigger ones.
+Main mechanics involved moving around and eating smaller things while avoiding the bigger ones.You grow in size as you eat.
 2nd level is a boss which throws things at you.
 Dodge and eat as appropriate.

 Keys/Mouse input: WSAD Space Enter - +

 Cheat Keys: - reduce size
 			+ increase size

 Known bugs:	as far as I'm concerned fixed all the bugs that I noticed.
+Note that the hitboxes are squares on the sprites, I didn't have the time to blank out the background so collisions that look unlikely could still happen

 Extra features:

 Impressions/Suggestions:  Took a while to get the hang of using javafx.
 Was fun and would have done more if not for time constraint.
-I believe there's a few redundant code that could still be changed.
+I believe there's a few redundant code that could still be changed/refactored.

 Credits: cooltext.com for Wordart splashes and http://www.spriters-resource.com/download/24662/, http://www.spriters-resource.com/download/2668/ for player and boss sprites.